MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 ### Optimize data access

 Optimizing data access refers to streamlining the patterns and techniques for retrieving and storing data, to minimize unnecessary operations.
-By optimizing data access, you can save costs by reducing resource usage, reducing data retrieval, and improving data processing efficiency.
+By optimizing data access, you can save costs by reducing resource usage, reducing data retrieval, and improving the efficiency of data processing.
 Consider techniques such as data caching, efficient data querying, and data compression.

 #### Use caching mechanisms